 Thankfully, our friends, Megan and Robert came with us to visit this great town and they actually lived here for quite a while.
 As a matter of fact, Megan worked at the famous Peabody Hotel so she was quite familiar with the entertaining ducks that brought tourists from all over the world.
 One of the first stops we made and within walking distance of our downtown digs.

 You may decide to stay at The Peabody, smaller rooms begin at about $129/night and go up to $1200/night for suites.
 A popular honeymoon or romantic anniversary splurge weekend in the Presidential or Romeo & Juliet Suite will require a separate email and a price quote depending on the time of year you book.
 It is quite luxurious and would be a special treat as there is a lot of history here too.

 The beauty of Memphis BBQ is there are no two alike!

-Memphis is a BBQ lovers dream.
-There are so many BBQ joints and restaurants around every corner.
+Memphis is a BBQ lovers’ dream.
+BBQ joints and restaurants can be found on almost every corner in Memphis.
 We visited Memphis for three days and we had BBQ EVERY SINGLE DAY!
 This was not a hardship.
-My Jon loves BBQ, like BIGLOVES it.
+My Jon loves BBQ, like BIG LOVES it.
 Whether its ribs, brisket, butt, you name it.
-We tried it all.
-Here are a few we just had to sample ~
+We tried it all, so here are a few we just had to sample.